unparalleled-js/docs-1/features/admin-dashboard.md

 Click on the relevant cells to find out more.
 For example, find out more about the **Failed jobs** by click on `13 Failed`.
 This will bring you to the corresponding [jobs tab](/recipes/jobs.md) on the recipe page.

-If you have applied data and time filters, you will find that the jobs will be filtered automatically when you are redirected to this page
+If you have applied date and time filters, you will find that the jobs will be filtered automatically when you are redirected to this page

 ![Jobs tab filtered with specified date range](/assets/images/features/admin-dashboard/jobs-tab-with-date-range.png) *Jobs tab filtered with specified date range*